tie-set/stadle_docs/docs/quickstart.rst

   git clone https://github.com/tie-set/stadle_examples.git

-After downloading the sample codes, just follow the instruction on how to run those applications.
+After downloading the sample codes, just follow the instruction of the README on how to run those applications with the STADLE client-side APIs.

 For example, to run the minimal example using PyTorch, just go to `minimal_examples/pytorch` folder.
-Then modify the config files.
+Then, modify the config files.
-In particular, "aggr_ip" is the IP address that you see in the STADLE Dashcboard from your stadle.ai account, and "reg_port" is the port to connect shown on the STADLE dashboard.
+In particular, "aggr_ip" is the IP address that you see in the STADLE Dashcboard from your stadle.ai account, and "reg_port" is the port to connect shown on the STADLE dashboard as well.

 Then, just run the following commands.